-What do Volunteer Advocates do?
+What do World Vision Advocates do?

 We advocate directly with members of Congress so that kids around the world can experience the full life God intended.
 Your elected leaders want to hear from you – we’ll teach you how to meet with them in person and inspire them to take action that can help millions of kids overcome poverty.
 This type of advocacy takes time, but it’s easier than you think!
 No experience necessary – we provide all the training you need.

-How do I become a Volunteer Advocate?
+How do I become a World Vision Advocate?

 Step 1: Complete the form on this page to let us know you’d like to learn more!
 This doesn’t commit you to anything.